and compiled by George Knowles

 In 1883 he moved to New York City to further his career as a writer and artist, and to meet with other naturalists and ornithologists.
 He spent much of his time studying at the American Museum of Natural History and wrote his first book Mammals of Manitoba in 1886.
 Later he was appointed the Official Naturalist to the Government of Manitoba, a title he held until his death in 1946.

-In 1890 he traveled to Paris to complete his art studies at the Académie Julian, and while there met with Grace Gallatin, a wealthy daughter of a San Francisco financier.
-She was also a widely published travel author, a Theosophist, a leading suffragette and a patron of the arts.
-They were married in New York City in June 1896 and then moved to live at Wyndygoul, a grandiose house and estate he had built in Cos Cob, near Greenwich, Connecticut.
+In 1890 he traveled to Paris to complete his art studies at the Académie Julian, and in 1896 met Grace Gallatin, the wealthy daughter of a Sacramento financier.
+Grace would later became a widely published travel author, a Theosophist, a leading Suffragette and a Patron of the Arts.
+They were married that same year in New York City and then moved to live at Wyndygoul, a grandiose house and estate he had built in Cos Cob, near Greenwich, Connecticut.
 In 1904 Grace bore him a daughter Ann (later Anya Seton, a best-selling author of historical and biographical novels).

 After a spate of vandalism caused by youths in Cos Cob, Seton visited the local school and invited the culprits to camp at his estate for a weekend, during which time he told them stories about Native Indians and how they lived and worked in harmony with Nature.
 As a result, he founded the Woodcraft Indians in 1902.
 His aim was to educate and empower young people to improve their lives and that of others through active participation in society and to give them the skills needed for open-air living in close contact with nature.
 The stories he told were later collated into a book The Birch Bark Roll of the Woodcraft Indians (1906).
 From an initial tribe of 42 members in 1902, as the concept of Woodcraft Indians spread across America, and by 1910 membership had grown to an estimated 200,000 members.